Tunneling in double-well potentials within Nelson's stochastic mechanics: Application to ammonia inversion: Introduction

 This relation, previously observed numerically for the quartic double-well potential~\cite{BeyerPaulUniverse2021}, is here derived analytically and shown to hold generally, provided the barrier is sufficiently high.

 Having established these theoretical results, we next address the inversion problem of the ammonia molecule as a concrete tunneling example.
 To this end, we compute the tunneling times for a particle moving in a double Rosen–Morse potential, a model commonly employed for the ammonia inversion process~\cite{RosenMorse,YangHan_IJMS_2021_Ammonia}.
-Although this case cannot be solved analytically, the mean tunneling time can be obtained numerically by direct integration of the corresponding SQ expression.
-From the SQ mean tunneling time~$\bar{\tau}$ and relation~(\ref{eq:1}), we estimate the inversion frequency of the ammonia molecule.
-The resulting value—approximately $24$~GHz—is in excellent agreement with experimental observations, thus validating the SQ-based theoretical approach to tunneling-time calculations.
+Although this case cannot be solved analytically, the mean tunneling time can be obtained numerically by direct integration of the corresponding SM expression.
+From the SM mean tunneling time~$\bar{\tau}$ and relation~(\ref{eq:1}), we estimate the inversion frequency of the ammonia molecule.
+The resulting value—approximately $24$~GHz—is in excellent agreement with experimental observations, thus validating the SM-based theoretical approach to tunneling-time calculations.

 The remainder of this paper is organized as follows.
-Section~II provides a brief review of stochastic quantization.
-In Sec.~III, we discuss how the mean tunneling time and the full distribution of tunneling times can be obtained from the theory of first-passage times within the SQ framework.
-Section~IV applies the SQ formalism to tunneling in a square double-well potential, where most calculations can be performed analytically, including the derivation of Eq.~(\ref{eq:1}).
-Similar calculations are then extended in Sec.~V, using a WKB approach to treat generic double-well systems.
-Section~VI presents a concrete application of the SQ approach to the inversion problem of the ammonia molecule.
-The implications of our findings are discussed in Sec.~VII, and Sec.~VIII summarizes our main conclusions.
+Section~II provides a brief review of stochastic mechanics.
+It also discusses how the mean tunneling time and the full distribution of tunneling times can be obtained from the theory of first-passage times within the SM framework.
+Section~III applies the SM formalism to tunneling in a square double-well potential, where most calculations can be performed analytically, including the derivation of Eq.~(\ref{eq:1}).
+Similar calculations are then extended in Sec.~IV, using a WKB approach to treat generic double-well systems.
+Section~V presents a concrete application of the SM approach to the inversion problem of the ammonia molecule.
+The implications of our findings are discussed in Sec.~VI.
+Section~VII summarizes our main conclusions.